VipranshOjha/Daily-Problem-Solvers/README.md

 # Daily-Problem-Solvers

-This repository is a collection of various projects I've developed to address and solve common day-to-day or real-life problems.
+This repository is a collection of various projects I've developed to address and solve common day-to-day or real-life problems i faced.
 Each subfolder contains a distinct project.

 ## Projects Included: